Balochi language

-Balochi (بلۏچی, romanized: Balòci) is a Northwestern Iranian language, spoken primarily in the Balochistan region of Pakistan, Iran and Afghanistan.
-In addition, there are speakers in Oman, the Arab states of the Persian Gulf, Turkmenistan, East Africa and in diaspora communities in other parts of the world.
+Balochi, also rendered as Baluchi, is a Northwestern Iranian language, spoken by the Baloch people in the Balochistan region of Pakistan, Iran, and Afghanistan.
+In addition, there are speakers in Oman, the Arab states of the Persian Gulf, Turkmenistan, East Africa, and in diaspora communities of other parts of the world.
 The total number of speakers, according to Ethnologue, is million.
-Of these, 6.28 million are in Pakistan.

 Balochi varieties constitute a dialect continuum and collectively at least have 10 million native speakers.
 The main varieties of Balochi are Eastern (Soleimani), Southern (Makrani) and Western (Rakhshani).
-The Koroshi dialect is a dialect of the Balochi language, spoken mainly in the provinces of Fars and Hormozgan.
+Koroshi is a dialect of the Balochi language, spoken mainly in the provinces of Fars and Hormozgan of Iran.
+However, Josef Elfenbein of Encyclopædia Iranica divides the dialects of the Balochi language into six categories: Rakhshani, Panjguri, Saravani, Lashari, Kechi, and the "Coastal Dialects".